arryaaas/My-Movie-Db/README.md

 # My-Movie-Db

-My Movie Db is an android movie catalog application
+My Movie Db is a movie catalog application

 Some facts about this project: